Lukas-Forst/Disaster-Response-Pipeline/README.md

 # Disaster Response Pipeline

+### Summary:

+In this project messages sent during a disaster get classified and categorized into 36 different classes.
+For example an emergency worker can add a message and gets a classificatio ninn several categories.

+### Project Components:
+#### Data file:
+- messages and categories csv files
+- process_data.py:
+  - loads messages and categories
+  - merges the datafiles
+  - cleans the files
+  - stores it in a SQLite database

+#### Model file:
+train_classifier.py:
+- loads data of SQLite database
+- Splits dataset into training and test
+- Builds a text processing and ml pipeline
+- trains and tunes the model with gridsearch
+- outputs results on test set
+- exports model to pickle file

+#### App file:
+run.py:
+- flask webapp
+- loads dataset
+- plotly for visualizationn

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.